Presumptive Eligibility for Pregnant Women Frequently Asked Questions

 - If pregnant, not have had a PE enrollment period during the current pregnancy

-What is the basis for a PE for Pregnant Women determination?
+What is the basis for a PE4PW determination?

 The PE determination is based on the applicant's self-attestation of income, household size and state residency provided on the Presumptive Eligibility for Pregnant Women Program Application (MC 263) form.